 On November 16, 1980, Eric Michael Swalwell was born.
-He is an American lawyer and politician.

 In 1999, Eric Swalwell graduated from Dublin High School.

-In 2001, Eric Swalwell began working as an unpaid intern for U.S. Representative Ellen Tauscher.
+In 2001, Eric Swalwell worked as an unpaid intern for U.S. Representative Ellen Tauscher, focusing on legislative research and constituent outreach.

-In 2002, Eric Swalwell continued his internship for U.S. Representative Ellen Tauscher, focusing on legislative research and constituent outreach.
+In 2002, Eric Swalwell worked as an unpaid intern for U.S. Representative Ellen Tauscher, focusing on legislative research and constituent outreach.

-In 2003, Eric Swalwell received a Bachelor of Arts in government and politics from the University of Maryland, College Park.
+In 2003, Eric Swalwell received a Bachelor of Arts degree in government and politics from the University of Maryland, College Park.

 In 2006, Eric Swalwell received a Juris Doctor from the University of Maryland Francis King Carey School of Law.